 Procuring the right items usually requires a little insight into what your bidders will be interested in.
 Then, get creative with how you can package that as an auction item.

-To kick off your brainstorming, here are five fun, low-cost school auction item ideas:
+To kick off your brainstorming, here are six fun, low-cost school auction item ideas:

 1. Class Baskets

 Bring your students together to show a little class spirit with class baskets.
 This is typical in elementary school auctions, rather than junior high or high-school events.

 Essentially, each classroom creates a themed basket that students contribute items for.
 Even for small schools, class baskets are a quick and easy way to increase the number (and variety) of items up for auction.

 There are two main ways you can assemble a class basket:

 1. Each teacher chooses a theme for their class.
 Students are encouraged to bring an item valued between $10-$20 that fits that theme.